 These shockingly inappropriate and racist ad campaigns obviously look very dated today.
 However, the sad truth is that they probably weren’t trying to be controversial, but were simply a manifestation of the public attitudes to race at the time.

-Although these vintage ads highlight some of the more obvious problems with racism and sexism, some brands have purposely grabbed the limelight with subjects which would obviously cause a reaction.
+Although these vintage ads highlight some of the more obvious problems with racism and sexism, some brands have purposely grabbed the limelight with subjects that would obviously cause a reaction.

 Benetton embraces controversy